PRAISE FOR LANG-CASSERA'S CHAPBOOK

 Essays by Heather have appeared at Berfrois, KNPR's Desert Companion, Queen Mob's Teahouse, and elsewhere.
 Reviews & interviews have been published with Diode, HTMLGIANT, The Volta Blog, and elsewhere.

-In addition to her literary endeavors, Heather serves as Adjunct Faculty Coordinator with Nevada State College where she also teaches Composition, Creative Writing, World Literature II, and more.
-She serves as Faculty Advisor for NSC's student club, the Blue Sage Writer's Guild, and their literary magazine, 300 Days of Sun.
+In addition to her literary endeavors, Heather teaches Introduction to Creative Writing, Modern American Poetry, World Literature II, and more at Nevada State College where she also serves as Faculty Advisor for the student club, the Blue Sage Writer's Guild, and their literary magazine, 300 Days of Sun.

 Heather earned her MFA in Creative Writing from Fairleigh Dickinson University in Poetry with a Graduate Certificate in Literary Translation studying under writers she admires, such as Renee Ashley, H. L. Hix, Kathleen Graber, David Daniel, Minna Proctor, and others.
 Prior to that, she triple majored in English, East Asian Languages & Literature - Chinese, and East Asian Studies at the University of Wisconsin - Madison.